-Coordinators:Andreas Geyer-SchulzPart of the modules:Specialization in Customer Relationship Management (p.
-44)[WI3BWLISM5], CRM and Service Management (p.
-43)[WI3BWLISM4]
+Part of the modules: Specialization in Customer Relationship Management (p.
+42)[WI3BWLISM5], CRM and Service

+Management (p.
+41)[WI3BWLISM4]

-ECTS Credits Hours per week Term Instruction language 4,5 2/1 Summer term de
+ECTS Credits Hours per week 4,5 Term Summer term de Instruction language

 Assessment consists of a written exam of 1 hour length following §4 (2), 1 of the examination regulation and by submitting written papers as part of the exercise following §4 (2), 3 of the examination regulation.